-If you enroll in prescription drug coverage offered under either a Medicare Advantage Plan or a Medicare prescription drug plan (Medicare Part D), you are NOT eligible for coverage under the Plans.
-You cannot be enrolled in both a Plan and a Medicare Advantage Plan or separate Medicare prescription drug coverage at the same time.
-Similarly, none of your Dependents may be enrolled in both a Plan and a Medicare Advantage Plan or Medicare prescription drug coverage at the same time.
+If you enroll in prescription drug coverage offered under either a Medicare Advantage Plan (other than a Dow Medicare Advantage Plan offered under the Program) or a Medicare prescription drug plan (Medicare Part D), you are NOT eligible for coverage under the Program.
+You cannot be enrolled in both the Program and a Medicare Advantage Plan or separate Medicare prescription drug coverage at the same time.
+Similarly, none of your Dependents may be enrolled in both the Program and a Medicare Advantage Plan or Medicare prescription drug coverage at the same time.

-F-1.3 Medicare Enrollment
+D-1.3 Medicare Enrollment

-This Section F-1.3 applies to DCC Retirees.
-Note that if you are a DCC Non-Grandfathered Retiree, (a) before Dow transitions to split coverage (explained above) you will no longer be eligible for coverage under the Plans when you and all of your enrolled Dependents become Eligible for Medicare, and (b) after split coverage (explained above), you or an enrolled Dependent will cease to be eligible for coverage under the Plans as soon as you or that Dependent becomes Eligible for Medicare.
+This Section D-1.3 applies to DCC Retirees.
+Note that if you are a DCC Non-Grandfathered Retiree, (a) before Dow transitions to split coverage (explained above) you will no longer be eligible for coverage under the Program when you and all of your enrolled Dependents become Eligible for Medicare, and (b) after split coverage (explained above), you or an enrolled Dependent will cease to be eligible for coverage under the Program as soon as you or that Dependent becomes Eligible for Medicare.